World Kindness Day: Is This Really Important?

-We are into our second quarter providing high quality instruction!!
-Students are learning, behaviors are optimal, and we have a true learning family!!
-You’re thinking, “This is exactly where I want to be every single day!!!
-THIS is my PERFECT class!!!”
+My friends, it’s November and we are into our second quarter of providing high-quality instruction!
+Students are learning, behaviors are optimal, and we have a true learning family!
+Insert thought bubble, “This is exactly where I want to be every single day!!!
+THIS is my PERFECT class!!!” (and a smile).

 Wait . . . that’s not you???
 Maybe this . . .
-I am so frustrated with a couple students.
+I am so frustrated with a couple of students.
 They look for anything to do other than what needs to be done.
-They are interrupting my teaching, teasing other students, not doing any work, failing, other students are complaining, I go home exhausted from the day and am up at night trying to figure out what I can to do turn this ship around.
+They are interrupting my teaching, teasing other students, not doing any work, failing, and other students are complaining.
+I go home exhausted from the day and am up at night trying to figure out what I can do to turn this ship around.
 I’m absolutely exhausted!

 Well, my friends, I have been there . . . yes . . . both situations!!
 I’ve had those tough classes where I felt like I was behind the cart and my students were running the show.
 I went home tired, ready to cry, and ready to quit!

-How did I go from a “struggling teacher” to an “happy teacher”?
+How did I go from a “struggling teacher” to a “happy teacher”?
 Well . . . it wasn’t overnight.
-Honestly, a lot of what I did to build a “classroom culture of caring children” started on the first day of school, but I quickly learned that in order to keep my caring classroom culture going, I had to nurture the students everyday.
+Honestly, a lot of what I did to build a “classroom culture of caring children” started on the first day of school, but I quickly learned that in order to keep my caring classroom culture going, I had to nurture the students every day.
 I planted those seeds at the beginning of the year, then I continued watering, pruning, and cultivating throughout the year.
-It was certainly a lot of work, but this extra work created a classroom of students who I enjoyed spending my time with everyday!
+It was certainly a lot of work, but this extra work created a classroom of students who I enjoyed spending my time with every day!

+Let’s learn some of the facts!
 Did you know “World Kindness Day was first launched in 1998 by The World Kindness Movement, an organization formed at a 1997 Tokyo conference of like-minded kindness organizations from around the world?
 The mission of the World Kindness Movement and World Kindness Day is to create a kinder world by inspiring individuals and nations towards greater kindness.” (https://www.awarenessdays.com).
-How do you celebrate kindness?
+Check out these linked websites to learn more about World Kindness Day and how it impacts communities around the world.
+Then take a moment and think about how you celebrate kindness.

 This post may contain affiliate links, and I may earn compensation when you click on the links at no additional cost to you.

-One way to teach about kindness is to read books to your students.
-Taking time to read books about kindness is a great opportunity in the classroom and at home.
-The read aloud and think aloud leads to heartfelt conversations around the dinner table and in the classroom.
-Sharing how others show kindness provides positive ideas that can be replicated by others, noticed by others throughout the day, and built upon throughout the year.
+One of the best ways to teach about kindness is to read kindness books.
+I enjoy taking time to read books about kindness every chance I can get.
+This is a great opportunity to teach how story characters demonstrate kindness in the classroom and at home.
+Through read-aloud and think-aloud picture books, you’ll have heartfelt conversations around the dinner table and in the classroom.
+Then your students will see how others show kindness and provide positive ideas that can be replicated with others.
+These acts of kindness will be noticed by others throughout the day and built upon throughout the year.

 Below are some of my favorite books to read to my students.